 - Average monthly searches

-- Sign in to your Google Ads account.
+- Exclude keywords already in your account.

 - Language settings: Enter a language in the box or scroll through the list of languages that you can get ideas for.